PetervanLunteren/EcoAssist/install_files/windows/disable-anti-virus.md

 ---------------------------------

 **Option 1: Use another browser**
 1. Some users experience trouble with using Microsoft Edge.
-Try using Chrome, as some browsers have stricter blocking policies.
+Try using a different browser such as Chrome, since some browsers have stricter blocking policies.

 ---------------------------------